goatshriek/stumpless/INSTALL.md

 make all
 ```

 Other environments should be built according to their normal style.
-For example
+For example,
 Visual Studio provides a CMake menu in the IDE that will display all available
 targets.